ThummeTo/FMIBuild.jl/README.md

 # FMIBuild.jl

 ## What is FMIBuild.jl?
-*FMIBuild.jl* holds dependencies that are required to compile and zip a Functional Mock-Up Unit (FMU) comlient to the FMI-standard ([fmi-standard.org](http://fmi-standard.org/)).
+*FMIBuild.jl* holds dependencies that are required to compile and zip a Functional Mock-Up Unit (FMU) complient to the FMI-standard ([fmi-standard.org](http://fmi-standard.org/)).
 Because this dependencies should not be part of the compiled FMU, they are out-sourced into this package.
 *FMIBuild.jl* provides the build-commands for the Julia package [*FMIExport.jl*](https://github.com/ThummeTo/FMIExport.jl).

 [![](https://github.com/ThummeTo/FMIBuild.jl/actions/workflows/Test.yml/badge.svg)]()